In this post, our Science Team gives you the answer to the 2019 HSC Biology paper.

 |After crossing over||r r|

-Key: r = Stargardt disease, R = normal retina, H = Huntington’s disease, h = normal nerve cells, – – – point of crossing over
+Key: r = Stargardt disease, R = normal retina, H = Huntington’s disease, h = normal nerve cells

 When the F1 generation is bred together 3 genotypes are produced: RR (25%), Rr (50%) and rr (25%).
 However due to the presence of the dominant allele only two phenotypes are produced: Round (75%) and wrinkled (35%).

 By contrast crossing two heterozygous parents from the F1 generation has produced three different phenotypes for feather colour.
 This indicates a case of incomplete dominance or co-dominance (as shown in the punnet square below).
-If B = black feathers and W = white feathers
+If FB = black feathers and FW = white feathers

 In a case of co-dominance the F2 generation will have 25% birds with black feathers, 25% with only white feathers and 50% of birds will have speckled (black and white) feathers.
-In the case of incomplete dominance 50% of birds would have grey feathers.
+In the case of incomplete dominance 50% of birds would have grey feathers rather than speckled..

 (a) The bacterium that causes the plague (Yersinia pestis) uses fleas as a vector in order to bypass the first line of defence (skin).
 When a person is bitten the bacterium leaves the flea and enters the blood stream of the human host.

 (a) Between 1900 to 2010 there has been an increase in the human population from 1.2 to 6.8 billion and an increase in the actual number of people at risk of Malaria from 0.9 billion to 3.4 billion.
 Despite this, the percentage of the population at risk of Malaria has actually decreased from 75% to 50% and the number of countries that experience cases of Malaria has declined from 140 to 88.
-By contrast, reported cases of dengue fever has increased from 1950 to 2010 and the disease has spread to many more countries and continents in that time.
+By contrast, reported cases of dengue fever has increased from 1950 to 2010 and the disease has spread to many more countries and continents in that time (e.g. South America, Africa, Australia).

-(b) Malaria is a disease that has occurred in the human population for thousands of years.
-By contrast dengue is a relatively new disease occurring between 100-800 years ago and has been restricted geographically until the 1950s, this makes most of the human population susceptible hosts that do not have immunity to the disease.
+(b) Since the world population has increased, with many people living in high density areas, this provides an opportunity for diseases such as Dengue fever and Malaria to spread.
+However, Malaria is a disease that has occurred in the human population for thousands of years and by contrast dengue is a relatively new disease occurring between 100-800 years ago and has been restricted geographically until the 1950s, this makes most of the human population susceptible hosts that do not have immunity to the disease.
 While Malaria is caused by the plasmodium parasite, Dengue fever is a virus that has a variety of strains and can mutate easily, further preventing populations from developing immunity.
-This may help explain the how the number of countries reporting cases of Malaria reduced from 140 to 88, while between 1950 and 2010 the number of countries reporting dengue fever has increased.
+This may help explain distribution of Malaria has reduced (from 140 countries reporting down to 88), while between 1950 and 2010 the number of countries reporting dengue fever has increased.

 Historically there has been more awareness of Malaria and the mosquito vector that spreads it.
-There was a Global Malaria Eradication program started in 1955 which used DDT pesticide, draining of swamps and chloroquine-based drugs.
+There was a Global Malaria Eradication program started in 1955 which used techniques such as DDT pesticide spraying, draining of swamps and distribution of bed nets.
 There was a 14% decrease in the population at risk between 1946 and 1975 indicating that the programs succeeded in eradicating the disease in certain areas.
 Dengue fever has not attracted the same attention and coordinated global elimination programs.
 In fact it is referred to as a ‘neglected tropical disease’.

 (a) In the nucleus the gene/s for amyloid beta are copied onto an mRNA strand by RNA polymerase in the nucleus (Transcription).
 In the cytoplasm a Ribosome will undergo Translation of the mRNA strand into a string of amino acids.
 The tRNA molecules with anticodons that match the codons on the mRNA deliver amino acids to the ribosome that joins them together with peptide bonds.
 This creates a polypeptide chain or multiple chains which will be folded and modified to become amyloid beta protein.